Sacha924/SE_Learning/API/Passport_And_Auth_demo/README.md

+## Summary of the project

+In this project, we have :
+- technical stack: React on the front, NodeJS with Express and Passport, MongoDB atlas and mongoose
+- a login system of your choice: either via username / password or with facebook (I could have implemented google too, or twitter, but it's similar, you just need to see the passport doc)
+- a JWT generation passed into the application not via the bearer token but via the httpOnly cookie

 ## Passport

 Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
 A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.